Our beautiful parish home is now 8 years old, and like any of our homes will require an ongoing investment to maintain and improve it over the years.

-On May 21st, and repeated twice a year in December and May, thereafter, we will take up a second collection from which all donations will be placed in a special reserved fund to ensure we can maintain our buildings and grounds in optimal condition.
+On December 1st,and repeated twice a year in May and December, thereafter, we will take up a second collection from which all donations will be placed in a special reserved fund to ensure we can maintain our buildings and grounds in optimal condition.

 These funds will be 100% exempt from any diocesan assessments.
 Thank you for making a prayerful gift to this semi-annual collection and helping us keep our parish campus beautiful for years to come!

-Our parish leadership with the Diocese of Orlando has begun to discern whether we are ready to move forward with a permanent Welcome Center.
+Our parish leadership with the Diocese of Orlando has begun to discern whether we are ready to move forward with the next construction project.

 Welcome Center Process Update – April 8th, 2018:

 The evaluation of our parish’s readiness to move forward on the steps to construct the next phase in our site Master Plan, a Welcome Center that includes sufficient classrooms and meetings rooms to meet our diverse parish needs as well as permanent office space, continues to move forward.
 Since Fr.
 David’s pastoral letter in February, we have engaged the services of the Catholic Foundation of Central Florida who are assisting us in determining our financial readiness.
 An initial assessment of this readiness should be complete by May.
 We have also met with the Diocesan Office of Design and Construction to understand the required steps for scoping the size and cost of such a project.
 Once we have these two pieces of data, we will determine if there appears to be the potential to fund the required construction.
 If the results appear favorable, we will proceed to the next level of detailed review.
-We will continue to update you on the progress of this evaluation on a monthly basis.
-If you have any questions or comments in the interim, please contact Deacon Dave at the Parish Office.
+We will continue to update you on the progress as events change.

 Site Development commenced in August 2009 and was completed in April 2011.
 We have cleared thirty beautiful acres and installed the infrastructure for future build out of our campus.
 The property is divided into three areas: the Bethlehem Courtyard (the center of the campus and where we meet Christ through worship and formation), the Nazareth Field (playing fields and open space located in the northeast corner of our property), and the Galilee Meadow (to include walking trails and future outdoor devotional areas around the pond in the southeast corner).